openshift-psap/blog-microshift-gpus/README.md

 Username: <your username>
 Password: <your password>
 ```
-Then refer to the Microshift Doc for the [installation guide](https://microshift.io/docs/getting-started/).
+Then refer to the Microshift Doc and follow steps in the [installation guide](https://microshift.io/docs/getting-started/).